dalibor/dalibornasevic.com/_posts/2016-03-23-email-authentication-protocols.md

 Where, `v=1` is the version of the DKIM spec used, `a` is the algorithm which can be "rsa-sha1" or "rsa-sha256", `s` is the selector that is also used to locate the DNS record and `d` is the signing domain.

-In order for receiving mail server to check the message integrity it first need to get the public key for the selector used in the email's DKIM signature from the TXT record on the signing domain:
+In order for receiving mail server to check the message integrity it first needs to get the public key for the selector used in the email's DKIM signature from the TXT record on the signing domain:

 ```bash
 $ dig txt +short selector._domainkey.example.com